 - Advanced Strategies to Save Even More on Your Taxes

 - Let Hyke Help You Navigate Your Business Taxes with Ease!

 - Who Doesn’t Love Saving Money on Taxes?

 Start with the Basics

 Let’s start by covering the basic tax stuff you need to take care of:

 1. Gather Records of Your Income and Expenses

 First, you’ll need to gather all of your records to show your business income and expenses.
 Without these, you can’t complete your tax return.
 And the IRS already has copies of some of these records.

-- These are records that show how much money you earned in 2018.
+These are records that show how much money you earned.
 They include all Forms 1099-MISC that were sent to you by your clients.